- Search The Registry

 - My Account

-*On this date we mark the birth of Earl Lloyd in 1928.
-He was an African American basketball player, the first Black man to play in a National Basketball Association (NBA) game.
+*On this date, we mark the birth of Earl Lloyd in 1928.
+He was a Black basketball player, the first Black man to play in a National Basketball Association (NBA) game.

 A native of Alexandria, Virginia, Earl Francis Lloyd led West Virginia State University to two CIAA Conference and Tournament Championships in 1948 and 1949.
-He was named All-Conference three times (1948-50), and was All-American twice as named by the Pittsburgh Courier (1949-50).
-As a senior, he averaged 14 points and 8 rebounds per game while leading West Virginia State to a second place finish in the CIAA Conference and Tournament Championship.
+He was named All-Conference three times (1948-50) and was All-American twice as named by the Pittsburgh Courier (1949-50).
+As a senior, he averaged 14 points and eight rebounds per game while leading West Virginia State to a second-place finish in the CIAA Conference and Tournament Championship.
 In 1947-48, West Virginia State was the only undefeated team in the United States.

-Nicknamed "The Big Cat", he was one of three African Americans to enter the NBA at the same time.
-It was only because of the order in which the teams' season openers fell that Lloyd was the first to actually play in an NBA game.
+Nicknamed "The Big Cat," he was one of three African Americans to enter the NBA simultaneously.
+It was only because of the order in which the teams' season openers fell that Lloyd was the first actually to play in an NBA game.
 The date was October 31, 1950, one day ahead of Charles Cooper of the Boston Celtics and four days before Nat "Sweetwater" Clifton of the New York Knicks.
-Lloyd played in over 560 games in nine seasons, the 6-foot-5, 225-pound forward averaged 8.4 points and 6.4 rebounds per game.
+Lloyd played in over 560 games in nine seasons; the 6-foot-5, 225-pound forward averaged 8.4 points and 6.4 rebounds per game.

 The World Book Encyclopedia.